wix-incubator/escalate/README.md

 # Escalate
 [![npm version](https://badge.fury.io/js/escalate.svg)](https://badge.fury.io/js/escalate)

 A generic logger / error reporting facade.
 Can apply different loggers to different logging contexts, and escalate logging into runtime errors.

-Provides a useful test-kit to check that your code issues the expected log.
+It is said that most problems in the computer science can be solve by adding the right amount of indirection.
+Escalate provides a way to intervene and decide what to do with logging and throwing and errors.
+This allows you test how non functional code behaves.
 ## Usage
 In your code:
 ### Logging